zhaolin820/near-field-integrated-sensing-and-communications/README.md

-# STARS Enabled Integrated Sensing and Communications
+# Near-Field Integrated Sensing and Communications

 The code for the papers